-Coloradoans know how to plan ahead and prepare!
 There is no better way to promote sustainability than taking the time to plan your trip and become familiar with the area you are visiting.
 Not only will this help protect our amazing landscapes, but it will help you have a better experience too!
-Try and schedule your trip to avoid high traffic times.
-Fewer people on the trails means less wear and tear, but it also means a more intimate experience with nature for you!
-Make sure you have room in your pack for extra layers and bring extra water – you just might hike longer than you planned on once you unplug and become one with nature.
+Make sure you have room in your pack for extra layers and bring extra water – you just might hike longer than you planned once you unplug and become one with nature.

 Travel and camp on durable surfaces!
 Established trails, rock, gravel, dry grasses, and snow are all great surfaces to explore on.
-However, Colorado ecosystems are delicate and tromping around on plants or softer soils can be extremely damaging.
-Help make sure everyone gets to enjoy our Colorado by ensuring it remains in its natural state.
+However, Colorado ecosystems are delicate, and tromping around on plants or softer soils can be extremely damaging.
+Help make sure everyone gets to enjoy Colorado by ensuring it remains in its natural state.
 When looking for a campsite, remember that great campsites are found, not made!
-You shouldn't have to do any altering to a site.
+You shouldn't have to do any altering to a site, including dispersed camping.
 Camping 200 feet away from lakes and streams will also help keep the water clean and pristine, and the fish will thank you for that!

 Leave what you find!
 Arrowheads, pictographs, ancient structures, and even rocks and plants are all part of the amazing history and geology of Colorado.
 Some have been there for hundreds of years, and future generations will want to see them too!